spack/spack/lib/spack/docs/basic_usage.rst

 Complicated specs can become cumbersome to enter on the command line, especially when many of the qualifications are necessary to distinguish between similar installs.
-To avoid this, when referencing an existing spec, Spack allows you to reference specs by their hash.
+To avoid this, you can reference an existing spec by hash.
 We previously discussed the spec hash that Spack computes.
 In place of a spec in any command, substitute ``/<hash>`` where ``<hash>`` is any amount from the beginning of a spec hash.

-For example, lets say that you accidentally installed two different ``mvapich2`` installations.
-If you want to uninstall one of them but don't know what the difference is, you can run:
+For example, let's say that you accidentally installed two different ``mvapich2`` installations.
+If you want to uninstall one, but don't know what the difference is, you can run:

 .. code-block:: console